LambdaLabs/docsy-lambda-docs/README.md

 ```

 Then, in your browser, navigate to http://localhost:1313.
 You should see a
 local build of the docs site with your changes.
+The site will automatically
+rebuild each time changes are made.

 ## Submitting your changes